icedream/the-steamdeck-experience/README.md

 due to a lot of system logs being written.
 If you tinker around with the recovery image make sure that you have the system partition set read-only (`steamos-readonly enable`), otherwise expect continuous slow downs.

+## System updates

+SteamOS handles updates to the operating system via [RAUC](https://rauc.io) and an A/B partition structure.
+Updates are essentially just images being written to the root filesystem partition, of which there are two, an "A" and a "B" partition (EFI and var partitions both also seem to have an A and B partition each).

+Updates will always be installed to the partset that you are currently *not* running SteamOS from.
+It is then marked as the partset to boot from before reboot.
+If the newly written image fails to boot, then the bootloader will fall back to the old partset in order to restore functionality.
+Otherwise the operating system on the new partset will mark itself as successfully booted and the bootloader will continue to use it in the future.

 ## Microphone